-The recently revamped Kyalami Grand Prix Circuit and International Convention Centre has evolved into so much more than just a weekend hangout for petrol heads.
+The recently revamped Kyalami Grand Prix Circuit and International Convention Centre in Midrand has evolved into so much more than just a weekend hangout for petrol heads.
 It is shrouded in interesting facts.

 Where it all began